5 Simple Steps to Effective Cattle Grazing

 Experts have numerous suggestions on how cattle producers can make the most of available grass for our herds.
 Here are five simple steps to effective cattle grazing that you can implement in any geographic location.

 This is crucial.
 Cattle graze for about eight hours per day.
 The highest nutritional value is in the young leafy parts of the plant, near the top.
 The closer the grazing animal gets to the stem, the less nutritional content there is.
 Overgrazing creates a ripple effect of problems in cattle herds.

 Short cattle grazing periods are best.
 Cattle graze selectively, and eat the best and highest quality grasses first.
 A four-day grazing period in May and June, and a 10-day grazing period in the warmer months is ideal.
-It is important to remember that these are just guidelines, and that stocking density and paddock acreage size should still be considered.
+It is important to remember that these are just guidelines, and that stocking density and pasture acreage size should still be considered.